 3. Youth killed in gun accidents are shot by other youth

 The majority of people killed in firearm accidents are under age 24, and most of these young people are being shot by someone else, usually someone their own age.
 The shooter is typically a friend or family member, often an older brother.
-By contrast, older adults are at far lower risk of accidental firearm death, and most often are shooting themselves.
-This article highlights one of the many benefits of the National Violent Death Reporting System.
-Before the NVDRS, data on the shooter in unintentional gun deaths were not readily available
+By contrast, older adults are at a far lower risk of accidental firearm death, and most often are shooting themselves.
+This article highlights one of the many benefits of the National Violent Death Reporting System (NVDRS).
+Before the NVDRS, data on the shooter in unintentional gun deaths was not readily available.

 Hemenway, David; Barber, Catherine; Miller, Matthew.
 Unintentional firearm deaths: a comparison of other-inflicted and self-inflicted shootings.
 Accident Analysis & Prevention.
 2010; 42:1184-8.